rchavarria/rchavarria.github.com/_posts/2021-07-07-refactor-legacy-php.markdown

 What If There Is No Database Class?
 Calls to mysql functions
 If we can upgrade to PDO, we should.
 I suggest we wrap the mysql calls in a class that proxies method calls to the mysql functions.

-Review and Next Steps
-9. Extract Domain Logic To Transactions
+### Capítulo 9: extraer lógica de dominio a *Transactions*

 Embedded Domain Logic
-Although we have extracted SQL statements, the page scripts and classes are probably manipulating the results and performing other actions
-These manipulations and actions are the core of the domain logic, Domain Logic Patterns
+Although we have extracted SQL statements, the page scripts and classes are probably manipulating the results and performing other actions These manipulations and actions are the core of the domain logic, Domain Logic Patterns
 Martin Fowler’s Patterns of Enterprise Application Architecture (PoEAA) catalogs four domain logic patterns:
 Transaction Script “… organizes [domain] logic primarily as a single procedure, Domain Model “… creates a web of interconnected objects, order form.”
-Table Module “… organizes domain logic with one class per table in the database, Table Module “… organizes domain logic with one class per table in the database, Service Layer
+Table Module “… organizes domain logic with one class per table in the database,
+Table Module “… organizes domain logic with one class per table in the database, Service Layer
 I strongly recommend purchasing PoEAA in hard copy and reading the pattern descriptions and examples in full. we will begin by using the Transaction Script pattern when we extract our domain logic.
 De los cuatro patroneds.
 El mas probable es este we extract the domain logic from the page script and dump it into a class method mostly intact. one of our goals here is to avoid changing the existing logic too dramatically.
 We are refactoring, not rewriting.
 The Extraction Process
 Search the entire codebase for uses of Gateway classes that exist outside Transactions classes. surrounding the Gateway operations to discover which portions of that logic are related to the domain behaviors of the application. discover which portions of that logic are related to the domain behaviors of the application.
 Extract the relevant domain logic to one or more Transactions classes Search For Uses Of Gateway where the Gateway is used.
 The code surrounding that usage will be our candidate for extracting domain logic.
 Discover And Extract Relevant Domain Logic normalizing, filtering, sanitizing, and validating of data these and other operations: